Merkoba/Meltdown/README.md

 ## Features

-Load models from your file system (Only tested with gguf for now).
+Load models from your file system (only tested with gguf for now).

 Stream responses in real time.